erfanghorbanee/picoCTF-2024/General Skills/dont-you-love-banners/solution.md

 ```

 read this part carefully:
-**Any process that reads banner as your user and displays its contents could potentially display the contents of flag.txt instead, if it follows the symlink.**
+**Any process that reads the banner as your user and displays its contents could potentially display the contents of flag.txt instead if it follows the symlink.**

-but which process can do that for us? what about script.py ? let's look at it's contents:
+but which process can do that for us? what about script.py? let's look at its contents:

 ```shell
 cat script.py